SydneyMOD/SydneyHUD/readme.md

 ### Known issues
 * FPS drops when using Extended Flashlight
-* Sometimes game crashes when rendering Drag and Drop Inventory
 * AntiBobble sometimes does not work

 ### Feature Requests / Bug Reports